xorza/scenarium-egui/README.md

 The egui app renders the sample graph by drawing node rectangles, labels, and cubic bezier connection curves via `src/gui/node.rs`.

 Startup initialization (dotenv + tracing) lives in `src/init.rs`.

+## WGPU backend features

+The app uses the eframe WGPU renderer, and backend features are enabled via a direct `wgpu` dependency pinned to the same version as eframe (currently `27.0.1`).
+If you upgrade eframe, update the `wgpu` version and backend feature list (`metal`, `vulkan`, `dx12`) to match so at least one native backend is compiled; otherwise startup can panic with "No wgpu backend feature that is implemented for the target platform was enabled."